Tesla Powerwall 3 launches in Australia: what Perth homeowners need to know

 BYD's modular approach lets homeowners start with 8-10 kWh and expand over time as needs grow.
 This flexibility is particularly valuable for households uncertain about their future energy requirements.
 BYD batteries are known for reliable performance at competitive prices, typically $1,000-$2,000 less than equivalent Powerwall 3 installations.

-For Perth homeowners on Synergy's network, several factors make the Powerwall 3 particularly attractive:
+For Perth homeowners on Synergy's network, several things shape how the Powerwall 3 fits:

 - VPP compatibility: The Powerwall 3 is not currently on Synergy's SSL, so it does not qualify for Battery Rewards VPP.
 Consider SSL-approved alternatives if VPP earnings are a priority.

-- DEBS optimization: The 13.5 kWh capacity is well-suited for maximizing DEBS peak export earnings (3-9pm window)
+- DEBS optimisation: The 13.5 kWh capacity is well-suited for maximising DEBS peak export earnings (3-9pm window)

 - Backup power: The 11kW output can power most Perth homes during blackouts, including air conditioning